-Dog doors are a great way to give your four-legged friend freedom and independence.
+Buying a Dog door is a great way to give your four-legged friend freedom and independence.
 They conveniently let your dog come and go as it pleases, while at the same time keeping your home insulated, secure, and accident-free.

 These practical doggy doors have been around for more than 400 years, starting off just as a hole in the wall, but today they’re much more advanced and sophisticated.
-With such a wide range of features and different types, available sizes, and countless colours, how do you find the most suitable doggie door for your lovely home and your playful friend?
-Find out more about dog door types in our Ultimate Guide to Dog Doors Types.
+With such a wide range of features and different types, available sizes, and countless colors, how do you find the most suitable doggie door for your lovely home and your playful friend?
+Find out more about dog door types in our Dog Doors Types Guide.

-Shopping the best dog door requires extensive research and consideration.
+Before you book pet door installation you are required to do extensive research and consideration.
 To help you navigate all the options and find the right doggie door, here are 5 things to consider before choosing the right one.

 Types of dog doors